InvictusEmployee/Pancake-Swap/README.md

 # Pancake-Swap
+# Disclaimer, Thanks to the contributor of pancake swap and uniswap project.
+Also this fork is the project the me and my team made, not a one person's effort.
+Shout out to all the contribution from a hardworking and dedicated team.
+This repo is just a fraction of what the complete project looks like, just to show you the prototype of our work.

 ## Purpose of this project

   to create and modifiy a new platform from PancakeSwap in order for users to have more various coins offered in the platform other than the ones that are already in BSC.

-  to configure the network configuration in order to use with other blockchain network.
+  to configure the network configuration in order to use with other blockchain network and modify any parameter as we want to.

 ## Instruction